-Below, we’ll show you how to make a piccolo latte at home for one serving.
+This recipe will make one piccolo latte.
 If you’d like to make enough to share, remember it’s one-part espresso to two parts steamed, foamed milk.
-As always, your coffee is only as good as the water you use to extract it.
-Any impurities in the water will alter the flavor, and you’ll always receive the best flavor from the coffee when you grind the coffee beans right before you brew.
+As always, you’ll receive the best flavor from the coffee when you grind the coffee beans right before you brew.

-Note: If you like to practice your latte art, this glass may seem too small.
+NOTE: If you like to practice your latte art, this glass may seem too small.
 However, if you angle the glass, you’ll have more surface area to play and create.

 Rumor has it that the piccolo latte originated in Sydney, Australia, as baristas were taste testing mixtures without wanting to ingest a lot of milk throughout the day.
 This beverage gained much popularity over the last decade because a little goes a long way.

 A piccolo latte usually arrives in a small latte glass called a demitasse that holds around 100 milliliters or a little over three ounces.
 Yes, it’s small.
 If you’re in the mood for just a little something for self-indulgence, this may be just what you’re craving!